Skip to content

 Free invoicing software makes the billing process a whole lot easier.
 With the click of a few buttons, you can create client profiles, add payment options, include expenses, and even add your logo.
 Tap a few more buttons to deliver that invoice to your client's inbox.

-And with so many great free invoicing tools out there today, you can streamline the process without any upfront investment.
-To help you avoid analysis paralysis, I researched more than 45 free invoicing apps and spent several days testing the top 25 contenders.
+And with so many great free invoicing tools out there, you can streamline the process without any upfront investment.
+I've been updating this list for a few years now.
+This year, to help you avoid analysis paralysis, I researched almost 50 free invoicing apps and spent several days testing the top contenders.
 Here's what I found.

 The best free invoicing software